eesmer/CyberSecurity-Glossary/EN/Authentication_and_Authorization/docs/authentication-methods.md

 - May produce false positives or false negatives
 - Raises privacy concerns
 If stolen, biometric data cannot be changed like passwords

+### 4. Password-Based Authentication

+This is the most common and traditional authentication method.

+**Security Factors That Matter:**
+- Password complexity (use of uppercase/lowercase letters, numbers, symbols)
+- Password change frequency
+- Use of secure hashing algorithms (e.g., SHA-256, bcrypt)

+**Disadvantages:**
+- Vulnerable to brute-force and dictionary attacks
+- Password reuse and sharing increase security risks